foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 Content
 ========

-First, a brief introduction of |embarc| will be made and also how to get it.
+First, this document will give you a brief introduction of |embarc|, and also show you how to get it.
-Then, you will get to how to run the provided examples and debug them.
+Then, you will learn how to run the provided examples and debug them.
 Finally, you can try to create your own embARC applications.

 Principles